 Here are two ways you can stay on top of Google’s latest changes:

 Advanced tip: You can follow the Twitter accounts of noteworthy Google employees like Gary Illyes and John Mueller.
-They’re always answering questions from industry experts, which can give you a heads-up on SEO trends as well as upcoming Google features.
+They’re constantly answering questions from industry experts, which can give you a heads-up on SEO trends and upcoming Google features.

-In case you hadn’t noticed, Google is moving full speed ahead into a mobile-first world.
-Between the mobile and desktop split and the continuous development of AMP pages, Google is helping to usher in the new era of search.
-This bright, golden future serves a user base that constantly has its collective head down, staring at a screen.
+In case you hadn’t noticed, Google is moving entirely ahead into a mobile-first world.
+Between the mobile and desktop split and the continuous development of AMP pages, Google is helping to usher in a new era of search.
+This bright, golden future serves a user base that continually has its collective head down, staring at a screen.
 Desktop results will no longer be the primary results seen by users; that honor will go exclusively to mobile.

-What this means is you need to come around to mobile, or suffer the consequences.
+This means you need to come around to mobile or suffer the consequences.

 “Wait, what kinds of consequences?”

-Many of the Google algorithm updates are intended to rectify either poor web use or bad SEO tactics of the past.
-Penguin for spam links, Panda for bad content, et cetera.
+Many of the Google algorithm updates are intended to rectify either poor web use or bad SEO tactics of the past—Penguin for spam links, Panda for lousy content, et cetera.
 The algorithms smite down offenders, sending them into Google rankings despair.
 These great sins can be forgiven, but only if you put in the work.
 The same goes for mobile.

 If you’ve slacked off and have yet to go all-in on mobile, don’t think your lack of effort has gone unnoticed.
-Google, in all its omniscient power, has seen that there are still sites yet to make the plunge, and it has taken steps to fix that.
-This has prompted Google, in all its good graces, to offer incentive to go mobile in the form of the “Mobile May” algorithm update.
-The update rewarded newly mobile-friendly sites with a slight boost to rankings.
-Similarly, we suspect AMP pages may get a slight ranking boost in the days to come as well.
+In all its infinite power, Google has seen that there are still sites yet to make the plunge, and it has taken steps to fix that.
+This has prompted Google, in all its good graces, to offer an incentive to go mobile in the form of the “Mobile May” algorithm update.
+The update rewarded newly mobile-friendly sites with a slight boost in rankings.
+Similarly, we suspect AMP pages may also get a slight ranking increase in the coming days.

 “So what do I have to do?”

 It’s not too late for you.
-Just as Google supplies plenty of material on how to make a great website, they also have plenty of info on how to smoothly transition to mobile:
+Just as Google supplies plenty of material on how to make a great website, they also have plenty of info on how to transition to mobile smoothly:

 Have you ever heard of the term “future-proof?”
 Future-proofing is working hard now to account for changes that may happen in the future.
 For SEO, this means predicting changes that may affect the future success of your website.
-These can be things that may raise or lower your rankings, etc. Obviously, you’d want to future-proof methods to encourage the raising of your rankings, or stymying their decline.
+These can be things that may raise or lower your rankings, etc. You’d want to future-proof methods to encourage boosting your rankings or stymying their decline.

-However, you can’t really future-proof Google.
-Sure, you can subscribe to the newsletter and read the guides as we suggested above, but it’s all but impossible to truly know what the search engine will do next.
-Google doesn’t always announce when they will update one of their algorithms, which leaves the SEO world hanging in suspense, waiting for the Word of Google to come screeching out of the sky.
+However, you can’t future-proof Google.
+Sure, you can subscribe to the newsletter and read the guides as suggested above, but honestly, it’s impossible to know what the search engine will do next; Google doesn’t always announce when they will update one of their algorithms, leaving the SEO world in suspense, waiting for the Word of Google to come screeching out of the sky.

-Planning ahead in SEO doesn’t have so much to do with what you plan ahead with but when.
-If you’re smart (and we know you are!), you’ll create plenty of opportunities to plan ahead just by running your campaign.
+Planning in SEO doesn’t have much to do with what you plan with, but when.
+If you’re smart (and we know you are!), you’ll create plenty of planning opportunities just by running your campaign.

-For example, say you have an important company event coming up, or an exclusive holiday sale.
+For example, say you have a critical company event or an exclusive holiday sale.
 You can create an optimized landing page for that event with keywords, content, title tags, and meta descriptions before launch day.
-This allows you to build up interest and engagement, so that when the event finally arrives you’ve already set yourself up for success. which lets you set up expectations more accurately.
+This allows you to build up interest and engagement so that you’ve already set yourself up for success when the event finally arrives, which lets you set up expectations more accurately.

-We know this sounds a bit hypocritical, considering we just talked about planning ahead.
-But a significant part of any SEO strategy requires you to just keep on doing what you’re doing.
+This sounds a bit hypocritical, considering we just discussed planning.
+But a significant part of any SEO strategy requires you to keep doing what you’re doing.

 Trust in the campaign you spent so much time on.
-Trust the keywords you researched, trust the content you wrote.
-Second-guessing yourself could be disastrous, not only because it could make more work when it isn’t needed but because making changes could actually be harmful.
+Trust the keywords you researched; trust the content you wrote.
+Second-guessing yourself could be disastrous, not only because it could do more work when it isn’t needed but because making changes could be harmful.

 The solution?
 Keep on keepin’ on.

-So of course if something you implemented isn’t working, you should change it.
-But if you change what’s already in place, you run the risk of upsetting something that was already proving itself as working for your site.
-Alter the meta description of a key landing page, and you could see a dip in rankings for your top converting page.
+So, of course, if something you implemented isn’t working, you should change it.
+But if you change what’s already in place, you risk upsetting something proving to work for your site.
+Alter the meta description of a critical landing page, and you could see a dip in rankings for your top converting page.
 Change the keywords of a hot page, and you might see the page disappear from the SERPs.

-Basically, “if it ain’t broke, don’t fix it.”
-If your rankings are consistent on several of your landing pages, and they’re bringing in a good amount of traffic every month, maybe you shouldn’t mess with them.
+“if it ain’t broke, don’t fix it.”
+If your rankings are consistent on several landing pages and bring in reasonable monthly traffic, you shouldn’t mess with them.
 Yes, even if you’ve found keywords with higher search volumes for those pages.
 The thing you need to remember is…

-For a tireless, dedicated worker like you, this may be a hard pill swallow.
-But there may come a time in your SEO campaign where there isn’t much you can do beyond simply waiting for Google to process your work.
+This may be a hard pill to swallow for a tireless, dedicated worker like you.
+But there may come a time in your SEO campaign when there isn’t much you can do beyond waiting for Google to process your work.

 That’s right.
 After weeks, maybe even months of research and execution—the optimal thing for you to do is to wait.
 This can be agony, especially when you feel like you have to keep moving.

 Maybe you’ve put in a ton of work lately.
-You feel like you need to keep your momentum going, or you could slip up and all your hard work is for naught.
-Well, we’re here to tell you that sometimes you’re just better off not thinking that way.
+You feel like you need to keep your momentum going, or you could slip up, and all your hard work is for naught.
+We’re here to tell you that sometimes you’re better off not thinking that way.

 It helps to remember that being patient is not the same as being lazy.
 Once you’ve completed a lot of work, it may be up to Google to acknowledge it.
 It’s (mostly) out of your hands.

 This could explain why Google baked both Panda and Penguin into Google’s core algorithm this year.
-Penguin also now runs in real-time, so you won’t have to wait long to fix your link problems.
-And although we’re still waiting to see Panda go real-time too, we don’t doubt Google has intentions to deliver it to us soon.
+Penguin also runs in real-time, so you won’t have to wait long to fix your link problems.
+And although we’re still waiting to see Panda go real-time, too, we don’t doubt Google intends to deliver it to us soon.

-Google has faith in you that you’ll make your website the best; why not have faith in Google that it will take care of you as you deserve?
+Google has faith in you that you’ll make your website the best; why not have confidence in Google that it will take care of you as you deserve?

 Here’s a reminder of the 5 Divine SEO Strategies to help you survive:

-So the next time SEO Armageddon comes raining down, you’ll know exactly what to do and how to react.
+So the next time SEO Armageddon rains, you’ll know exactly what to do and how to react.

-And if you’re still feeling disillusioned, you can always seek the opinion of a professional.
-With over 20 years’ experience, we have seen all the Google algorithm updates and made it through.
+And if you’re still feeling disillusioned, you can always seek a professional’s opinion.
+With over 25+ years of experience, we have seen all the Google algorithm updates and made it through.